Do you have questions? We have answers! Read on below! All of our questions are marked up as level 2 headings.

 Why doesn’t BIT have a phone number?

-We are a small team constantly on the go around the Denver metro area.
+We are a small team constantly on the go.
 We are often meeting with clients or giving presentations, and you won’t find BIT staff sitting behind a desk for very long.
 Email is the best way to get in touch and receive an answer in a timely manner.

 Why does BIT require me to have a LinkedIn profile?